BlissCoders/Equilibrium/README.md

 4. The test results are saved in the project folder under target\cucumber-jvm-reports\cucumber-html-reports You may want to view the overview report using the "overview-features.html" with screenshots for failed tests.
    For json and xml report files are all in target folder

+5. I have also included a sample test execution and on how to view the report video file name: TestExecutionAndReportView.mp4